corrode/corrode.github.io/content/blog/how-functional-is-rust/index.md

 ## Summary

+I recommend delving into functional patterns, regardless of immediate application.
+It may change the path of least resistance for solving a problem.

-Here are my rules of thumb:
+Here are my personal rules of thumb:

 * **Leverage functional patterns for data transformations.** Especially within smaller scopes like functions and closures, functional methods such as